 When you are in St. George, you'll notice that it is more blue-collar than most other communities in America.
 38.93% of St. George’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, St. George is a town of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in St. George who work in maintenance occupations (10.89%), office and administrative support (9.40%), and food service (6.86%).

-The citizens of St. George are slightly less educated than the national average of 21.84% for the average city or town: 13.50% of adults in St. George have a bachelor's degree or advanced degree
+The percentage of adults in St. George with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.50% of adults in St. George have a bachelor's degree or advanced degree.

 The per capita income in St. George in 2022 was $24,274, which is middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $97,096 for a family of four.
 However, St. George contains both very wealthy and poor people as well.